Zinc is an essential mineral that your body cannot live without.

-Bee pollen is an important food for men with enlarged prostate or prostatitis.
+Bee pollen is also a food that can assist men with enlarged prostate or prostatitis.
 In double-blind studies and long-term treatments, urological researchers reported that bee pollen reduced enlarged prostates in 53% of men with severe and chronic symptoms of prostatitis.

 2. Improves Skin, Nail and Hair Health

-If you have skin issues, a combination of vitamins C, E, beta carotene, and zinc are believed to heal damaged tissue.
-In fact, pregnant women often use zinc to help reduce stretch marks.
+If you have skin issues, a combination of vitamins C, E, beta carotene and zinc are known to be important for healing damaged tissue.
+In fact, pregnant women often use zinc to help reduce stretch marks during and post pregnancy.

 Learn more in Natural Remedies for Stretch Marks & Scars.

 Zinc is also a natural sunscreen that can help protect your skin when applied topically.
-While getting sun exposure is both necessary and healthy to maintain vitamin D levels, keep you healthy, and keep you happy, too much of a good thing can result in painful burns.
-Commercial sunscreens are chock full of chemicals and toxic ingredients that do more harm than good, so if you have to be outside for much longer than your skin can handle, zinc is a great, healthy option.
+While getting sun exposure is both necessary and healthy to maintain vitamin D levels and to keep you healthy and happy, overdoing it can cause skin damage.

-For a natural, chemical-free sunscreen, try the Sun Loves Me for non-toxic, hydrating sun protection with zinc.
+For a natural, chemical-free sunscreen, try our handcrafted Sun Loves Me for hydrating sun protection that includes zinc.

 3. Increases Bone Density

-It’s clear that getting enough zinc is important to help protect your bone density as you age, so that you can prevent debilitating fractures and injuries.
+For this reason, getting enough zinc is important to help protect your bones as you age and to prevent fractures and degenerative bone diseases.

 Choose Whole Foods Over Supplements

-Like anything else, whole food is better than any supplement money can buy.
-This is particularly true with zinc, because zinc supplements in high doses can interfere with the absorption of calcium and copper, and can compromise the heart function.
-It’s better for your health and better to reap the health benefits of zinc by consuming them from fresh, whole foods.
+This is particularly true with zinc, because zinc supplements in high doses can interfere with the absorption of calcium and copper and can actually compromise heart function.

 - Sunflower seeds